nicbeuc/website/src/projects/rchiara.md

 ## Supercharging the CMS

 A crucial component of the redesign was ensuring the client had control over the content and layout via Shopify's content management system.
-The previous theme was purchased through Shopify's theme market, meaning it lacked a lot of the settings that we were able to offer with a bespoke theme.
+The previous theme was purchased through Shopify's theme market, but it lacked a lot of the settings that a fully bespoke theme could offer.

+An example of just one of these enhanced settings was a global color scheme library.
 To help differentiate sections on each page and break up large areas of white space, nearly every module included a `color_scheme` setting to change the foreground, background and accent colors.
 They could even create their own color schemes if they desired.

 This gave the client the freedom to test out different looks and color combinations across the site without having to go through our development team.

 <Image name="rchiara-cms-colors" caption="Shopify's global settings schema allowed us to compose the color schemes used on the store" alt="Color scheme creation process" />

-Along the same lines, we intentionally designed the content modules to support a few different layouts that gave the client a variety of options to display copy and media across the site.
+Along the same lines, we intentionally designed the content modules to support different layouts that gave the client a variety of options to display copy and media across the site.

-The hero module, for example, came packaged with a selection of layouts that could accomodate images with varying focal points.
+The hero module, for example, came pre-packaged with a selection of layouts that could accomodate images with varying focal points.
 Given that one of the client's chief complaints with the old theme was that the text in the hero section was often blocking important parts of the image, it was imperative that we developed a toolkit that remedied these recurring issues.

 <Image name="rchiara-hero" caption="Our new hero module opened up hundreds of new possibilies" alt="Views of a variety of different hero section lockups that are possible" />

-To keep everything regarding the site's customization capabilities organized and easily accessible for the client, we set aside ample time to carefully document each module and it's various settings on a dedicated GitBook microsite.
+To keep everything regarding the site's customization capabilities organized and easily accessible for the client, we set aside ample time to create documentations for each module and it's various settings.

 <Image name="rchiara-docs" caption="A look at the GitBook site containing documentation for the store's CMS" alt="View of the r.chiara GitBook on a page titled Popups" />